nsc9605/React-WorkDay_Scheduler/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-## Usage

-Once all packages have been installed, users should run the following command in the terminal:

-     `npm start`

-This command and will instruct the app to begin listening on the `LocalHost: PORT`.
-This will then instruct users to either `Cmd + Click` for Mac users or `Ctrl + Click` on Windows which will open the browser with the following address or to enter the following in the web browser to deploy the application locally.

-    `localhost:8080`.

 ## License